The No-Fluff Critique — $250

 Served as the editorial director and acquiring editor for Silkwords, a startup that published “pick your path” romance and erotica.

-Seven years' experience providing manuscript critiques and feedback for award-winning authors.
+Seven years' experience providing manuscript critiques and feedback for award-winning and bestselling authors.

 Judged romance writing contests including The Emily and RWA’s RITA.